Deepak Gupta

 Lecturer on LawWinter 2025

-At Harvard Law School, Deepak co-teaches the Supreme Court Litigation Clinic.
-Over the past several years, he has taught an annual seminar on forced arbitration and the American civil justice system as well as a reading group on entrepreneurship in public interest law.
+At Harvard, Deepak co-teaches the Supreme Court Litigation Clinic and has taught an annual seminar on forced arbitration and the American civil justice system and a reading group on entrepreneurship in public interest law.
 He was a Wasserstein Public Interest Fellow at Harvard in 2018-19 and previously taught courses on appellate advocacy and public interest law at Georgetown and American universities.

-Deepak is a veteran advocate before the U.S. Supreme Court, where he has filed more than one hundred briefs and regularly presents argument.
+Deepak is a veteran advocate before the U.S. Supreme Court, where he has filed more than one hundred briefs.
 Highlights include:

-- In 2021, Deepak prevailed in Ford Motor Co. v.
-Montana Eighth Judicial District, in which the Supreme Court ruled that people injured by mass-market products can sue out-of-state corporations where their injury occurred, bucking a trend of jurisdiction-limiting decisions stretching back four decades.
+- In 2021, Deepak argued and prevailed in Ford v.
+Montana Eighth Judicial District, in which the Court ruled that people injured by mass-market products can sue out-of-state corporations where their injury occurred, bucking a trend of jurisdiction-limiting decisions stretching back four decades.

 - In 2019, Deepak argued at the Justices’ invitation in support of a judgment left undefended by the Solicitor General; he is the first Asian-American to be appointed by the Supreme Court to argue a case.

-- In 2017, Deepak’s firm represented parties in three argued merits cases; he was lead counsel in two, prevailing in both.
+- In 2017, Deepak represented parties in three argued merits cases; he was lead counsel in two, prevailing in both.
 In Hernández v.
-Mesa, he represented the family of a Mexican teenager killed in a cross-border shooting by a border patrol agent, successfully obtaining reversal of the Fifth Circuit’s 15-0 en banc ruling that the officer was entitled to qualified immunity.
-And in Expressions Hair Design v.
-Schneiderman, he successfully argued a constitutional challenge to a law designed to keep consumers in the dark about the cost of credit cards.
+Mesa, he represented the family of a Mexican teenager killed in a cross-border shooting by a border patrol agent, obtaining reversal of a ruling that the officer was entitled to qualified immunity.
+And in Expressions v.
+Schneiderman, he successfully argued a First Amendment challenge to a law designed to keep consumers in the dark about the cost of credit cards.

 - In 2010, Deepak argued AT&T Mobility v.
 Concepcion, a watershed case on corporations’ use of forced arbitration to prevent consumers and workers from banding together to seek justice.

-As an appellate advocate, Deepak is frequently sought out by trial lawyers to defend their most consequential victories or resurrect worthy claims on appeal—often after years of hard-fought litigation—and is currently defending several nine-figure and eight-figure verdicts on appeal.
+As an appellate advocate, Deepak is frequently sought out by plaintiffs’ trial lawyers to defend their most consequential victories or resurrect worthy claims on appeal—often after years of hard-fought litigation.
+He is currently defending several nine-figure and eight-figure jury verdicts on appeal.
 He also prosecutes class actions and other legal challenges from the ground up:

 - In another one-of-a-kind class action, Deepak represented all of the nation’s bankruptcy judges, recovering $56 million in back pay for Congress’s violation of the Judicial Compensation Clause.
 The American Lawyer observed: “it’s hard to imagine a higher compliment than being hired to represent federal judges.”

 Deepak also frequently leads high-stakes administrative and constitutional cases involving the federal government.
-Among other things, he has:
+Among other things, he:

 - persuaded the D.C.
-Circuit to issue a rare emergency injunction halting the U.S. Agency for Global Media’s attempted takeover during the Trump Administration of an internet-freedom nonprofit;
+Circuit to issue a rare injunction on appeal halting the attempted government takeover of the Open Technology Fund, internet-freedom nonprofit

-- represented environmental groups in a successful challenge to a midnight rule issued by the Trump Administration that would have crippled the EPA’s ability to rely on science in setting public-health standards; and
+- represented environmental groups in a successful challenge to a midnight rule that would have crippled the EPA’s ability to rely on science in setting public-health standards

-- established that President Trump’s Acting Director of the Bureau of Land Management had been serving unlawfully for 424 days; and
+- established that the Acting Director of the Bureau of Land Management was serving unlawfully for 424 days.

 Before founding his law firm in 2012, Deepak was Senior Counsel at the Consumer Financial Protection Bureau.
 As the first appellate litigator hired under Elizabeth Warren’s leadership, he launched the new agency’s amicus program, defended its regulations, and worked with the Solicitor General’s office on Supreme Court cases.
 For seven years previously, he was an attorney at Public Citizen Litigation Group, where he founded and directed the Consumer Justice Project and was the Alan Morrison Supreme Court Assistance Project Fellow.

-Deepak is a member of the American Law Institute and the Administrative Conference of the United States and sits on the boards or advisory boards of the National Consumer Law Center; the Lawyers’ Committee for Civil Rights; the Open Markets Institute; the Alliance for Justice; the People’s Parity Project; the National Plaintiffs’ Law Association; the Civil Justice Research Initiative at the University of California, Berkeley; the Biden Institute at the University of Delaware; and the Institute for Consumer Antitrust Studies.
-He is a judge of the American Constitution Society’s Annual Richard D. Cudahy Writing Competition on Regulatory and Administrative Law.
+Deepak is a member of the American Law Institute and the Administrative Conference of the United States and sits on the boards or advisory boards of the National Consumer Law Center; the Lawyers’ Committee for Civil Rights; the Open Markets Institute; the Alliance for Justice; the People’s Parity Project; the National Plaintiffs’ Law Association; and the Civil Justice Research Initiative at the University of California, Berkeley.

 Recent Publications